Who We Are

 Crisis Text Line – Text MN to 741741 to receive help for any crisis.
 The Crisis Text Line is available 24 hours a day, 7 days a week.

-Contact Tanya Carter, Suicide Prevention Program Supervisor, at Tanya.Carter@state.mn.us for more information on the Suicide Prevention Program.
+Contact the Suicide Prevention Unit at Health.suicideprev.MDH@state.mn.us for more information on the Suicide Prevention Unit.